Client conversations Why private markets may be right for investors

 Alternative products typically hold more non-traditional investments and employ more complex trading strategies, including hedging and leveraging through derivatives, short selling, and opportunistic strategies that change with market conditions.
 Investors considering alternatives should be aware of their unique characteristics and additional risks from the strategies they use.
 Like all investments, performance will fluctuate.
 You can lose money.

-Event-driven strategies refers to an investment strategy in which an institutional investor attempts to profit from a stock mispricing that may occur during or after a corporate event.
+Event-driven strategies refer to an investment strategy in which an institutional investor attempts to profit from a stock mispricing that may occur during or after a corporate event.

 Investments in real estate-related instruments may be affected by economic, legal, or environmental factors that affect property values, rents, or occupancies of real estate.
 Real estate companies, including REITs or similar structures, tend to be small- and mid-cap companies, and their shares may be more volatile and less liquid.

-The opinions referenced above are those of the author as of Sept.
-11, 2025.
+The opinions referenced above are those of the author as of May 29, 2026.
+The opinions expressed are based on current market conditions and are subject to change without notice.
+These opinions may differ from those of other Invesco investment professionals.
 These comments should not be construed as recommendations, but as an illustration of broader themes.
 Forward-looking statements are not guarantees of future results.
 They involve risks, uncertainties, and assumptions; there can be no assurance that actual results will not differ materially from expectations.

 This link takes you to a site not affiliated with Invesco.
 The site is for informational purposes only.
 Invesco does not guarantee nor take any responsibility for any of the content.